Cold Case: Deborah Ann Brooks

 On Thursday, November 13, 1980, at approximately 8:20 p.m., Deborah Ann Brooks came home to her residence at 1425 Monroe Street in Northeast Washington, D.C., and asked her mother, Constance Canty, about a prescription that Canty had picked up for her at the People's Drug Store on 12th Street in Northeast.
-Brooks opened the bag and saw that the prescription had not been filled properly.
+Deborah opened the bag and saw that the prescription had not been filled properly.
 She said she was going to go to the drug store to get the correct prescription but had to hurry because the drugstore would be closing soon.
 It was the last time anyone in the Brooks family saw her alive.

 About 3 p.m. the next day, two hunters were operating a four-wheel-drive vehicle in a wooded area off Sharpersville Road in Charles County looking for a place to hunt deer.
 When they were about three-quarters of a mile off the road, they observed what appeared to be a body lying face-up under a pile of drywall.
 The Charles County Sheriff's Office responded to the scene for the investigation.
-The remains were identified as those of Brooks, and the Office of the Chief Medical Examiner in Baltimore ruled her death a murder.
+The remains were identified as Deborah's and the Office of the Chief Medical Examiner in Baltimore ruled her death a murder.

-Brooks is pictured at top with her mother and an unidentified family friend and below at age 17.
+Deborah is pictured at top with her mother and an unidentified family friend and below at age 17.